choosing the right chainsaw chain

 As the STIHL MS 181 chainsaw is a home owner saw ideal for firewood, we’d also like a Picco Micro 3 chain (low tooth profile for low vibration, semi chisel tooth for easier sharpening, and humped drive link for low kickback).
 This is often shortened to ‘PM3’ so look out for this on the chain packaging too.
 We can see all this information on the chain box below, and know this is the perfect chain for the MS 181 chainsaw.

-chain box
+Chainsaw chain box details

 Whatever STIHL chainsaw chain you need for your chainsaw, you can be sure that you will get outstanding cutting performance.
-All STIHL chains are precision made in our STIHL factory in Switzerland and are perfectly matched to the guide bar and chainsaw to deliver the best performance
+All STIHL chains are precision made in our STIHL factory in Switzerland and are perfectly matched to the guide bar and chainsaw to deliver the best performance.